REGINALD DESROCHES, Ph.D.

 Office: Mason 1109

 Reginald DesRoches is the Karen and John Huff School Chair, and Professor of Civil and Environmental Engineering at the Georgia Institute of Technology.
-His primary research interests are design of buildings and critical infrastructure under earthquake loads, and seismic risk assessment.
-He has a particular interest in mitigating the impacts of earthquakes in the Caribbean and Western Africa.
-He has published over 250 articles in the general area of earthquake engineering and seismic risk assessment and has given over 100 presentations in 30 different countries.
+His primary research interests are in resilient systems and design of critical infrastructure under extreme loads.
+He has published over 250 articles in the general area of resilience and seismic risk assessment and has given over 100 presentations in 30 different countries.

 Dr. DesRoches earned his Bachelor’s of Science in Mechanical Engineering, Master’s of Science in Civil Engineering, and PhD in Structural Engineering – all at the University of California, Berkeley.